Skip to Content

 Class B Misdemeanor:

-- Common Examples of Class B Misdemeanors: Harassment through electronic communications (cyberbullying), criminal trespassing, aggravated speeding (26-34 mph over the speed limit), possession of Cannabis (more than 10 grams but not more than 30 grams), dumping garbage on another's property without consent (minimum $500 fine).
+• Common Examples of Class B Misdemeanors: Harassment through electronic communications (often called cyberbullying), criminal trespassing, aggravated speeding (26-34 mph over the speed limit), certain cannabis possession offenses, and dumping garbage on another's property without consent (minimum $500 fine).

 Class C Misdemeanor:

-- Common Examples of Class C Misdemeanors: Simple assault, illegal storage of a gun (knowing a child under 14 is likely to get it – minimum $1,000 fine), disorderly conduct (minor), possession of Cannabis (10 grams or less).
+• Common Examples of Class C Misdemeanors: Simple assault, illegal storage of a gun (knowing a child under 14 is likely to get it – minimum $1,000 fine), certain types of disorderly conduct, and low-level cannabis possession offenses.

-It is crucial to understand that even within these classifications, certain specific offenses may carry additional or enhanced penalties based on aggravating factors (e.g., DUI with a high BAC, domestic violence enhancements, or specific locations like schools/places of worship for retail theft) or prior convictions.
+It is crucial to understand that even within these classifications, certain specific offenses may carry additional or enhanced penalties based on aggravating factors (for example, DUI with a high BAC, domestic violence enhancements, or specific locations like schools or places of worship for retail theft) or prior convictions.

 The Stages of a Misdemeanor Case in Illinois